 The Car Connection Lexus RX Overview

 The Lexus RX has been the brand's best-selling vehicle since it was new in the 1999 model year.
-A five-seat crossover SUV, the RX was recently revamped in the 2016 model year, when it adopted radical new looks and an F Sport model.
+A five- or seven-seat crossover SUV, the RX was recently revamped in the 2016 model year, when it adopted radical new looks and an F Sport model.

 With the RX, Lexus has a popular crossover for mid-size luxury buyers—in fact, it helped create the segment when it was new.
-Now it's flanked by similar offerings everywhere and the RX may add a long-wheelbase version soon to help slice the segment further.
+Now it's flanked by similar offerings everywhere and the line grew with the addition of hte RX L long-wheelbase model with three rows of seats for the 2018 model year.

 Its lineup now includes models powered by both V-6 and hybrid gasoline powertrains, and recently the RX was joined in the Lexus lineup by the compact NX crossover.